Baby Led Weaning – All You Need To Know

 Some moms worry about their baby choking on pieces of food, but there is a big difference between choking and gagging.
 Your baby will more often gag, and it’s a pretty obvious movement, they are quite equipped to handle gagging on their own and it is actually a way for them to learn how to eat.

-It will take some time to get used to, but baby-led weaning is also a lot easier on moms as well.
+It will take some time to get used to, but this method of introducing new foods is also a lot easier on moms as well.
 You don’t have to rely on store bought purees and you don’t have to worry about making your own either.
 If suitable, you can just give your baby bits and pieces of your breakfast, lunch or dinner.
 Why not consider changing your meals to accommodate for this while it lasts, that way you won’t have to cook different meals.